-I briefly contemplated a short review of this album, along the simple lines of, “Fuck me, this is good!”
+I briefly contemplated a shorter review of this album, along the simple lines of, “Fuck me, this is good!”
 And I stand by that sentiment but I realise a tad more detail concerning my reaction might help.
 So,…

 That initial drone… pinning the attention down, cue the fluttering of helpless wings as that pin twists and throbs, oscillating up and down the vibrational spectrum before abrasively sculpting a sincere and direct melody.
 An appeal.
 Maybe a cry for help.
 Perhaps a warning… This disc is strong meat, throwing out anger, pain, frustration and hope and peace in great smears of sound… and that’s just the first five minutes and handful of notes.

 It’s atmosphere.
 It’s sadness.
 It’s absorbing and unexpected.
-Shiroishi’s tone is brutally expressive, and so heavy, the purity of mass.
+Shiroishi’s tone is brutally expressive, and so heavy; the purity of mass.

 And glorious agility: Tomorrow is Almost Over is a free jazz DNA exploration, notes leapfrogging, turning back on each other, twisting gradually upward through a howling storm of distortion and occasional shredded vocal chords.
 Universe, are you listening?